racket/racket/racket/src/cs/README.txt

 The Racket source distribution includes already-bootstrapped files to build Racket CS.
-Some of those files are checked into the Racket Git rrepository, and the rest are in a sibling "pb" repository that that Racket repository's top-level makefile checks out.
+Some of those files are checked into the Racket Git repository, and the rest are in a sibling "pb" repository that that Racket repository's top-level makefile checks out.

 Building Racket CS from original sources requires an existing Racket